feedzai/feedzai-openml-java/README.md

 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes
 ```

+To use the models on Operating Systems with musl (supported only for AMD64 architectures), the ENV variable `FDZ_OPENML_JAVA_LIBC`
+must be set to `musl`.
+This variable can take the values `glibc` and `musl`.
+H2O-xgboost can't be used with musl.

 ## Releasing

 For all releases, as the hotfix branch is ready all that's needed to actually release is to create an annotated tag pointing to the hotfix branch head.